guilhermeleobas/cftool/README.md

 Dependencies:
 see requirements.txt

-TESTS
+Tests:
-I use py.test to run tests
+I like py.test for that